 - Keep medicines in a secure location.
 Use a daily checklist to keep track of doses.

 - Arrange for finances to be on automatic payment and automatic deposit.

-- Carry a mobile phone with location capability so that a caregiver can track its location.
+- Have the person with Alzheimer's carry a mobile phone with location tracking.
 Program important phone numbers into the phone.